 The goal of this project is to create an operational system that the USCG can use for characterizing spills in ice-covered ocean environments.
 Accordingly, while the ADAC, MBARI and WHOI are designing, fabricating, testing and documenting the LRAUV System, consisting of two platforms, three Arctic communications buoys, associated sensors, firmware and software, HQ USCG Project Champion & CG transition team, with cooperation of ADAC/WHOI, will facilitate the transition pathway discussions associated activities and parameters in order to meet USCG envisioned applications.

-While ADAC, WHOI and MBARI focus on creating, testing and documenting an LRAUV with multiple sensors and supporting navigation and communications buoys to provide and demonstrate a prototype system that is feasible and suitable for production.
+ADAC, WHOI and MBARI focus on creating, testing and documenting an LRAUV with multiple sensors and supporting navigation and communications buoys.
+The goal is to provide and demonstrate a prototype system that is feasible and suitable for production.
 Included in these outcomes is the Project team will focus on creating an AUV sensor capability to provide and demonstrate a mature platform that is feasible and suitable for production and use by a non-expert.
 System engineering will emphasize the ability to transition capabilities from one AUV platform to the next depending on mission needs.
 Accordingly, efforts to (1) to integrate R2 Sonic 2020 multibeam sonar system and a Simrad EK80 echosounder onto the LRAUV, (2) Design and build a new payload nose for Tethys to incorporate the sonar payloads, (3) develop sensor modularity, (4) Plan and perform water tests of man-made targets, (5)Advance autonomous underwater capability to survey oil spills and produce high resolution maps with a modular payload at short and long ranges with multiple AUVs, at high and low latitudes and, to this end, LRAUV under ice answers an unmet need for DHS and the USCG.

 During Program Year 7, the project team plans the following outcomes/output: